'Gilmore Girls' Season 1, Episode 6: Rory's Birthday Parties

 Most batshit crazy outfit:

-This episode was filled with gross outfits, but I especially hated Paris's get-up during the college fair.
-It somehow managed to look both matronly and like something Molly the American Girl doll would wear.
-Her hair is in a sloppy, long french braid down her back and her tits are positively suffocated by a red turtleneck, layered underneath a brown suede, zipped-up jacket.
-Her skirt is grey, red, and black argyle and has cargo pockets on the side.
+This episode was filled with gross outfits, but I especially hate Paris's get-up during the college fair.
+It somehow manages to look both matronly and like something Molly the American Girl doll would wear.
+Her hair is in a sloppy, long french braid down her back and her chest is pancaked by a red turtleneck, layered underneath a brown suede, zipped-up jacket.
+Her skirt is gray, red, and black argyle and has cargo pockets on the side.
 I hope they're filled with meth, because it's the only thing that could possibly explain away this goddamn disaster of an outfit.

 Most irritating Rory or Lorelai moment: